-All French Bulldog pets have that pleasant, humorous and infectious personalities, but aside from that, multiple features and traits make them attractive.
-They are mostly found in our homes as lovely pets, playful and often readily submissive.
+All French Bulldog pups have that pleasant, humorous and infectious personalities but aside from that, multiple features and traits make them the perfect pet.
+Frenchies are true companions and always ready to make you smile.
 What’s even amazing is their largely unmatched levels of intelligence – compared with other pedigree dog breeds.

-When looking for a French Bulldog puppy, understanding the various French Bulldog breeder warning signs is highly recommended.
-Color variations and patterns have little or no significance on the little lovely guy’s personality.
+When looking for a French Bulldog puppy, understanding the various French Bulldog breeder red flags is highly recommended.
+Color variations and patterns have little or no significance on these little frog-dog’s personalities.

 With a coat that predominantly features a dark color with a few lighter colored hairs, Brindle Frenchies are easily discernible.
 Brindling – that lighter coloring, varies from very lighter or sometime nearly non-existent black brindle (Seal Brindle) to extremely heavy or what’s commonly referred to as Tiger Brindle.
 There may be patches of white hairs of visibly varying sizes or none at all.

 French bulldogs come in various colors including the loved Brindle, and then there’s the dappled coat colors.
 Pied means that it is white or eggshell colored skin with few to many patches of a dark color.
 This means that most pied French Bulldogs are white in color with a darker color.
 You will notice that pied is a straight opposite of Brindle.

 Cream – a uniform eggshell color with no single patch on any part of its body.
 Normally, cream colored French Bulldogs have a “white” colored coat and distinctively different from fawn coats.